The Echo (2008 film): Plot

 Meanwhile, Joseph, another tenant who had been experiencing the same visions as Bobby, comes face-to-face with the ghosts in his apartment.
 His body is later discovered, with the police looking at Bobby as a possible suspect.
 The ghosts of Gina and Carly begin haunting other individuals who have connections with Bobby and the apartment building: Alyssa, as she is taking her design final; Hector, when he comes to Bobby's apartment in order to apologize for a misunderstanding.
 While interrogating other tenants, Bobby discovers that, years ago, Walter had beaten his wife to death when she tried to leave him, and dumped his daughter's body down the garbage chute.
 But although Gina had banged on other people's doors and screamed for help, no one had been willing to intervene (including Bobby's mother, who had then experienced the haunting), and the ghosts of the family continued to haunt the apartment.

 Hector, while looking for Bobby, dies by falling down a staircase after running from Carly's ghost.
 Alyssa, also haunted by the ghosts, runs to Bobby's apartment looking for him, but winds up being dragged to Room 517 by the ghost of Walter, mimicking the way Gina was murdered.
 Bobby hears Alyssa's screams of pain, and saves her.
 While tending to her back in his room, Bobby witnesses the scene as it had occurred those years ago; yet, this time, Bobby doesn't let the entire scene play out and rushes to intervene just as Walter is about to give the final blow to Gina.
-Gina then beats Walter to death with his nightstick and disappears along with her daughter.
+Gina then beats Walter with his nightstick.
+Gina looks back at him with appreciation, then disappears along with her daughter.
 With the ghosts gone, Bobby comforts Alyssa as the police head towards the apartment.